mrgrain/cdk-esbuild/examples/python/lambda-esm/README.md

-# CDK Python Lambda example
+# CDK Python Lambda ESM example

-This is an example how to create a Node.js Lambda Function using cdk-esbuild and Python.
+This is an example how to create a Node.js ESM Lambda Function using cdk-esbuild and Python.

 All features are available, but refer to the specific [Python usage instructions](https://github.com/mrgrain/cdk-esbuild#python-and-dotnet) for further details.